 Fresh cranberries can be found in bags during this season and it’s a good idea to roughly chop them first, before adding them into a batter.
-The ruby flecks folded into an off-white batter gives this treat a swirl that’s gorgeous to witness, but also provides a bite of tang inside the sweetened crumb.
+The ruby flecks folded into an off-white batter gives this treat a swirl that’s gorgeous to see, but also provides a bite of tang inside the sweetened crumb.

 1 stick butter, room temperature